Visqy/ocritto/README.md

-# ocritto
+# OCRitto
-ocritto is a decent PDF text recognition.
+OCRitto is a decent PDF text recognition.